thycotic/ss-docs/secret-import-and-export/importing-secrets/index.md

 # Importing Secrets

 SS's importation feature simplifies integration with legacy systems and allows users to easily add large numbers of secrets from an Excel or comma-separated values (CSV) file.
 Secrets are batch imported by template, so multiple types of input data need to be imported in several batches.
-The Password Migration Tool supports easy addition of existing secrets from other third-party password-storing applications.
+The [Secret Server Migration Tool](../secret-server-migration-tool/index.md) supports easy addition of existing passwords from other third-party password-storing applications.

 ## Importing CSV Data